mehboobpatel/KafkaArchitectureDemoExplained/Readme.md

 ## Summary

 Kafka is a powerful tool for building scalable, reliable, and real-time data pipelines.
 This project provides hands-on examples of how to produce and consume messages, with clear explanations of the core concepts and architecture.
-Whether you're new to Kafka or looking to deepen your understanding, this repository is a practical starting point.
+Whether you're new to Kafka or looking to deepen your understanding, this repository is  practical starting point.